 As a family member of a St. John’s University student, you play an important role in helping your student make effective decisions—including decisions related to his or her major and future career.

-University Career Services serves as a resource to internal and external constituents offering career advising, job-readiness skill training, internships, and employment services.
-Career Services offers students a wide range of career-related education and development, which includes, but is not limited to:
+University Career Services serves as a resource to internal and external constituents offering career advising, job-readiness skill training, internships, employment services and leadership development programs, and professional development opportunities.
+Career Services offers students a wide range of career and leadership-related education and development, which includes, but is not limited to:

 Queens Campus - Chiang Ching Kuo (CCK) Hall - 718-990-6375

 Staten Island Campus - Flynn Hall, Room 115 - 718-390-4438

 Prepare for Your Appointment: To receive the most benefit from your appointment with a career advisor, we ask that you:

 Cancellations: We request that you make every effort to cancel your appointment at least 24 hours in advance.